sdbuch/refine/README.md

 ### Requirements

-PyTorch code has been tested on PyTorch 1.8.1 and CUDA 10.1.
+An `environment.yml` is provided -- PyTorch code has been tested on PyTorch 1.8.1 and CUDA 10.1, and the environment file reflects this.
+For other setup methods, the only packages necessary are:
+- NetworkX
+- Numpy
+- Scipy
+- PyTorch
+- Matplotlib

 ### Formulation descriptions